 In recent months, the zero-waste movement has been gaining traction on social media, which could reflect a different public approach to packaging and sustainability issues.
 But the current variation in importance of whether products are packaged in plastic across the sector means that the public understanding is still not consistent.

-Key takeaways for food packaging in 2021:
+Key takeaways for food packaging

 - Sustainability and recyclability of packaging continues to be important to consumers, especially for eCommerce purchases, where consumers have little choice in packaging options

 - Consumers are passionate about reduced packaging and are prepared to change their shopping habits to support reduced packaging alternatives, so brands should be looking to produce packaging that is easy to break down and dispose of/recycle

 - Recycling and sustainability information is best advertised on product packaging for consumer convenience

 - Brand packaging needs to stand out to be effective in retail environments as consumers are spending less time in store